neilslater/games_dice/README.md

 GamesDice is a gem to automate or simulate a variety of dice rolling systems found in board games and role-playing games.

-GamesDice is designed for systems used to generate integer results, and that do not require the player to make decisions or apply other rules from the game.
-There are no game mechanics implemented in GamesDice (such as the chance to hit in a combat game).
+GamesDice is designed for systems used to generate integer results.
+GamesDice cannot require a player to make decisions or apply other rules from a game, until after an integer has been generated from rolling the dice.

+There are no game mechanics implemented in GamesDice (such as the chance to hit in a fantasy combat game).

 The main features of GamesDice are